plenoptic-org/brainhack-2025/README.md

    - [HuggingFace](https://huggingface.co/models?pipeline_tag=image-classification&sort=trending)
    - [RobustBench](https://github.com/RobustBench/robustbench?tab=readme-ov-file#model-zoo-quick-tour)
 2. Document how to use their models with plenoptic.
 See `plenoptic-example.ipynb` to see the minimal steps we want to be able to recreate.
+3. Document how to use [torchvision feature extractor](https://pytorch.org/vision/stable/feature_extraction.html) with plenoptic.
+(Since generally, researchers are interested in intermediate representations or representations from multiple stages.)
 3. Find specific interesting / relevant models from each model zoo, with citations.
 4. Bonus ideas:
     - Write a function that uses the brainscore API to get the current Nth best neural models for specific brain areas and prepares it for plenoptic.